CesiumLabs/chiro.js/README.md

 - [GitHub](https://github.com/OpenianDevelopment/chiro.js)
 - [NPM](https://www.npmjs.com/package/chiro.js)

 ## Help

-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [Chiro.js Server](https://menhera-chan.in/support).
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction kindly create an github issue or join our official [Chiro.js Server](https://menhera-chan.in/support).

 ## Notice

 The documentation is WIP.
 This is just a temporary docs